David Phoenix: Professional recognition

 He was granted Chartered Chemist, Chartered Biologist and Chartered Mathematician status.
 Phoenix was given Fellowships by the Royal Society of Chemistry (FRSC), the Royal Society of Biology (FRSB), the Institute of Mathematics and its Applications.
-(FIMA), the Royal Society of Medicine and the Institution of Engineering and Technology (FIET).
+(FIMA), the Royal Society of Medicine (FRSM) and the Institution of Engineering and Technology (FIET).
 His work in support of teaching was recognised by the award of a Senior Fellowship by the Higher Education Academy and later advanced to Principal Fellow.
 Phoenix represented the UK on the European Committee of Biological Associations (ECBA) and was a Commissioner for Biotechnology.

 Career history

 He was awarded a long-term fellowship by the European Molecular Biology Organisation which enabled him to investigate the importance of amphiphilicity in protein translocation at Utrecht University Centre for Biomembranes and Lipid Enzymology.
 He continued to work on amphiphilic helices, being one of the first to help characterise their role as membrane protein anchors and identifying key design features of bioactive peptides.